awslabs/aws-well-architected-labs/Security/200 - Automated Deployment of Detective Controls/Lab Guide.md

 7. Review the information for the stack.
 When you're satisfied with the settings, click Next.
 8. Select I acknowledge that AWS CloudFormation might create IAM resources with custom names, and click Create.
 9. After a few minutes the stack status should change from CREATE_IN_PROGRESS to CREATE_COMPLETE.
-You have now set up CloudTrail to log to your bucket and retain events, giving you the ability to search history and later enable pro-active monitoring of your AWS account!
+You have now set up AWS CloudTrail to log to your bucket and retain events, giving you the ability to search history and later enable pro-active monitoring of your AWS account!

 ### 2. AWS CloudFormation to Configure Amazon GuardDuty